-Martha’s Vineyard is as much a part of us as we are a part of it.
+This island is as much a part of us as we are a part of it.
 This is where we work and live.

 “Martha’s Vineyard is an island of intriguing diversity, and therein lies much of its fascination.
 Its geologic and human history, its weather and location combine to create many regions quite distinct from one another.”
 So begins Looking at the Vineyard, published by the Vineyard Open Land Foundation in 1972.

-The endless Atlantic beaches of the South Shore, the network of “great ponds,” the hilly uplands of the North shore, the sandplains to the East, the heathlands of Aquinnah, and the rural woodlands and fields of the interiors combine to make the Vineyard an extraordinary mosaic of sky, shore, fields, and dense vegetation.
+The endless Atlantic beaches of the south shore, the network of “great ponds,” the hilly uplands of the north shore, the sandplains to the east, the heathlands of Aquinnah, and the rural woodlands and fields of the interiors combine to make the Vineyard an extraordinary mosaic of sky, shore, fields, and dense vegetation.

 For years the Vineyard has attracted a collection of inhabitants and visitors as diverse as its landscape.
 For many of us at South Mountain, the Vineyard was just a stop along the way until it grabbed us, held us, and kept us.

 Human communities tie us to a special place

 Our commitment to concentrate our work here includes a commitment to do what we can to make this the best place possible for our children and grandchildren.
 The Vineyard is well known as a haven for celebrities and a center of wealth, but it is less well known as a diverse multicultural community full of rich social connections and people with many varied needs.
 Its rural roots, the Wampanoag Tribe, Brazilian, Jamaican and Eastern European cultures, the vibrant artistic community, the struggling fishing industry, the ascendant local food movement – all need our support to sustain the beauty and diversity of our island home.